RWBY: Plot

-Ruby and her allies arrive in the occupied town of Mantle near Atlas, reunite with Penny Polendina, and are recruited by the Ace-Ops and their commander James Ironwood for their plan of informing the world about Salem.
-As Salem attacks and Penny becomes the Winter Maiden, Ironwood betrays the heroes and Mantle, deciding to abandon the rest of the world to save Atlas and its relic.
-Despite the overwhelming odds, the heroes warn Remnant about Salem, but Arthur Watts corrupts Penny with a virus.
-Team RWBY, with the guidance of Ozpin, obtains the Staff of Creation, and uses its spirit Ambrosius to turn Penny into a human and evacuate Atlas into Vacuo.
-However, Cinder intercepts them and mortally wounds Penny, who asks Jaune to kill her in order to transfer her Maiden powers to Weiss' sister Winter.
-Cinder betrays Neo and sends her, Jaune and Team RWBY into the void.
-After defeating Ironwood with her new powers, Winter joins the others in Vacuo.
-Cinder delivers both relics to Salem, leaving Ironwood and Watts to die in the falling kingdom.
-Team RWBY, Jaune and Neo end up in the Ever After, where they are forced to struggle with their feelings and burdens of their losses, especially Ruby and Jaune, who blame themselves for the fall of Atlas and Penny's death respectively.
-The heroes ultimately come to terms with their shortcomings, defeat and destroy the Curious Cat (one of the brother deities' early creations) with Neo's help, who makes peace with Roman's death and stays behind, and return to Remnant where they witness the world mobilized against Salem in Vacuo.
+Ruby's group arrives in the occupied city of Mantle, reunites with a rebuilt Penny, and is recruited by General James Ironwood who plans to inform the world about Salem.
+When Salem attacks, Ironwood betrays Ruby's allies and Mantle, attempting to abandon the rest of the world and save the floating city of Atlas itself and its relic.
+Despite overwhelming odds, Ruby warns Remnant about Salem.
+Penny becomes the Winter Maiden, but is infected by a computer virus by Salem's acolyte Arthur Watts.
+Team RWBY obtains the Staff of Creation, and guided by Ozpin uses its spirit Ambrosius to turn Penny into a human and evacuate Atlas into Vacuo through a portal, causing the city to fall.
+Cinder intercepts them, mortally wounding Penny, who has Jaune kill her in order to transfer her Maiden powers to Weiss' sister Winter.
+Cinder betrays Neo and sends her, Jaune and Team RWBY falling into the void in the portal.
+After defeating Ironwood with the Maiden powers, Winter joins the others in Vacuo.
+Cinder delivers both relics to Salem, leaving Ironwood and Watts to die in the falling city.
+Team RWBY, Jaune, and Neo find themselves in the Ever After, where they are forced to confront and ultimately come to terms with their feelings and losses, especially Ruby and Jaune, who blame themselves for the fall of Atlas and Penny's death respectively.
+They defeat and destroy the Curious Cat, one of the gods' early creations.
+Other than Neo, who makes peace with Roman's death and stays behind, they return to Remnant to find the world mobilized against Salem in Vacuo.